When War Becomes an Excuse: How Economic Pressure Is Being Shifted Onto Ordinary People

 FireEye said at the time that a network of social media accounts utilized fake American personas to spread messages in support of the Iranian regime and against U.S. President Donald Trump around the 2018 congressional elections.

-Twitter said it removed thousands of accounts linked to coordinated, state-backed activities it believes were from the Iranian regime and archived them to its public database launched last year.
+In June 2019, Twitter said it removed thousands of accounts linked to coordinated, state-backed activities it believes were from the Iranian regime and archived them to its public database launched last year.

 In the latest purge of information, the company said it believes 4,779 accounts were associated or backed by Iran's regime.